 If your circumstances change, you should reevaluate your fund choice using our What kind of investor am I? tool.
-Our BNZ Authorised Financial Advisers are also on hand to help you find out which fund is best suited to you.
+Our BNZ Wealth Advisers are also on hand to help you find out which fund is best suited to you.

 You can use our KiwiSaver calculator to see how much more you may be able to save by the time you’re 65 if you invest in a Growth Fund versus a Conservative Fund.

-The annual Government contribution to your KiwiSaver savings is called the ‘Member Tax Credit’, but it has nothing to do with your tax.
+The annual Government contribution to your KiwiSaver savings was previously called 'Member tax credit’.

 How it works

-If you qualify for the Member Tax Credit, the government will contribute 50 cents for every dollar you contribute to your KiwiSaver account, up to a certain threshold.
+If you qualify for the Government contribution, you’ll receive 50 cents for every dollar you contribute to your KiwiSaver account, up to a maximum Government contribution of $521.43.

-For example, if you put in at least $1,042.86 into your KiwiSaver account during the Member Tax Credit year (1 July – 30 June), the Government will contribute up to a maximum of $521.43^.
+For example, if you’re eligible for the Government contribution and you put at least $1,042.86 in to your KiwiSaver account annually between 1 July – 30 June, the Government will contribute the maximum of $521.43^.

-You should receive the Member Tax Credit as a lump sum, paid into your KiwiSaver account around July/August each year.
+You should receive the Government contribution as a lump sum, paid into your KiwiSaver account around July/August each year.

-For more information on the Member Tax Credit, or whether you qualify, visit the Government’s KiwiSaver website.
+For more information on the Government contribution, or whether you qualify, visit the Government’s KiwiSaver website.